carboleda/genkit-nodejs-notebooks-examples/README.md

    - Copy `.env.example` to `.env` and update with your credentials if required.
    - Some scripts has the `GENKIT_ENV=dev` environment variable that allows them to connect with Genkit UI.

 3. You can start the Genkit UI by running `genkit ui:start` command.
+Alternative, you can start the Genkit UI and the run the script in one command by running `genkit start -- YOUR_SCRIPT`.
+See Getting Started in [Available Scripts](#Available-Scripts) section

 4. **Recommended VSCode Extension:**
    - [Node.js REPL (TypeScript/JavaScript Notebooks)](https://marketplace.visualstudio.com/items?itemName=donjayamanne.typescript-notebook)